 The concept of pyramids also leads to themes like team dynamics (about the games in a group) and the continuous development of people and organizations.
 But the question I still ask myself is: what drives us to behave like that?
 I can recognize what tricks we use to manage our world through simplification and so forth, but that is just how we deal with things.
 Not why we do that.

-As with everything, what is valid for single people, is also applicable to pyramids in any size or complexity.
-Communities are just harder to understand for us, and the transparency among persons disappears quickly in social statistics.
-Identity is the prelude to polarization, desired added value controls our choices, and there’s never stability because new structures arise on the ruins of past chaos to collapse later on.
-Maybe interesting to watch the movie “The Forecaster“, about Martin Armstrong and his pi-cycle.
+As with everything, what is valid for a single person, is also applicable to pyramids in any size or complexity.
+Communities are just harder to understand for us, and the transparency among people disappears quickly in social statistics.
+Identity is the prelude to polarization and desired added value controls our choices.
+There’s never stability because new structures arise on the ruins of past chaos, doomed to collapse later on.
+It’s interesting to watch the movie “The Forecaster“, about Martin Armstrong and his pi-cycle.
 Also pyramids strive for value development and are eager to snatch it away from competitors.
 To be able to do so one needs power, which leads us away from the simple organized crowd to the global theater where statistical numbers and financial figures replace the individual human being.